-This is a great product, especially when you consider the price.
+This is a great product, especially when you factor in the low price.

 The Polar Balance scale features a large display, to ensure that the digits are easily readable, and a splash-proof glass design.
 The scale provides you with your weight and BMI, and can be used by up to 10 different people.
 The biggest selling point of this device though, is the software.

 Once you have customised the settings, the app and web service will provide you with motivational guidance on how to reach your daily activity goal.
 The app works on the basis that 60% of the excess calories should be cut from your diet and 40% should be burned with activity.